Mcp Server > Using Tallyfy MCP Server with Claude (Text Chat)

 form field in the Tallyfy task via Tallyfy’s API.

-- Automate UI Interactions for Diverse Applications: Potentially interact with a wide array of desktop and web applications without needing application-specific APIs.
+- Automate UI Interactions for Diverse Applications: Interact with a wide array of desktop and web applications without needing application-specific APIs.

-- Leverage Claude’s Reasoning: Utilizes the advanced language understanding and reasoning of Claude models to interpret tasks and navigate UIs.
+- Leverage Claude’s Advanced Reasoning: Utilize the enhanced language understanding and reasoning of Claude 4 models to interpret tasks and navigate UIs.

 - Structured Task Management by Tallyfy: Tallyfy defines the “what” and “why” of the task, passes necessary inputs, and receives structured outputs, ensuring the AI’s actions are part of a documented, trackable process.